 American, American Eagle and the AmericanConnection® airlines serve 250 cities in over 40 countries with, on average, more than 3,400 daily flights.
 American Airlines offers up to 37 daily non-stop departures from Europe to the US.
 The combined network fleet numbers nearly 900 aircraft.
 American Airlines is a founding member of the oneworld® Alliance, which brings together some of the best and biggest names in the airline business, enabling them to offer their customers more services and benefits than any airline can provide on its own.
-Together, its members serve more than 750 destinations in over 150 countries and territories.
+Together, its members serve almost 900 destinations in over 150 countries and territories.

 Our success is built upon the breadth of our network and frequency of our flights.
 From Zurich, American Airlines offers a daily non-stop flight to New York with connections to over 250 destinations in the Americas.

 In addition to this non-stop service from Zurich-Kloten, American Airlines offers daily flights from Paris, Brussels, Frankfurt, Milan, Rome, Madrid, Barcelona, London Heathrow, Manchester, Dublin, Helsinki and Budapest to seven U.S. gateway cities (New York, Boston, Chicago, Los Angeles, Raleigh Durham, Miami and Dallas/Forth Worth) with connections across the U.S. and into Canada, Latin America, the Caribbean, Japan, China and India.

 Our European schedule is available to view online, along with an interactive transatlantic route map.